-Box Office Report: Nagarjuna’s Film Opens On A Poor Note In The US
+Officer Box Office Report: Nagarjuna’s Film Opens On A Poor Note In The US

 Interestingly, RGV is going through a dull phase on the professional front and most of his recent releases have not done well at the box office.
 Hence, in a way, Officer is a 'make or break' release for him.

-While announcing the film, an optimistic Varma had said that it is quite different from anything he has done in the past .
+While announcing the film, an optimistic Varma had said that it is quite different from anything he has done in the past.
 So, has Officer managed to take a strong opening at the box office?
 Does it mark the end of RGV's worries?
 Let us find out!

 Day 1 Collections